georgeperez/titanpointe.org/resume.md

 ## Experience

+**Work-Study Program, University of Puerto Rico at Mayaguez Department of Finance &mdash; June 2018–Present**

-Puerto Rico Seismic Network; Mayaguez, PR — August 2017 – April 2018, *8 months*
+**Student Web Developer, Puerto Rico Seismic Network &mdash; August 2017–April 2018, *8 months***

 * I managed the research and geodesy pages of the Puerto Rico Seismic Network.
 * I implemented a new map for the Geodesy GPS stations using Leaflet.js.